2012 Thick Yarn Sashiko-ori Samue

 Durable "Samue" made using traditional Japanese fabric called "Sashiko-ori"

-This is very popular item in our store.
-Durable fabrics, yet this texture that is reminiscent of the judo uniforms, comfortable supple.
-You can feel the skill of Japanese craftsmen in the careful sewing technique.
-With this Samue, you can stay warm from autumn to winter.
-Please enjoy the unique charm that is majestic and powerful.
+This is a very popular item in our store.
+Durable and reminiscent of judo uniforms, it is also comfortable and easy to move around in.
+You can feel the skill of Japanese artisans in the careful sewing technique.
+With this samue, you can stay warm from autumn to winter.

 - Made in Japan

 - Shipping weight: 1230g（L size）